 SURP General Timeline:

 - December: Application and program information go live.

 - January: Information sessions.
 Online applications due in SM Apply January 30, 2024.

 - February and March: Proposals reviewed by the Research Committee.

-- March: Proposals reviewed by the Research Committee.
+- April: Awards announced.
 Students and mentors are notified via email.
-Students have 1 week to accept or decline their SURP.
+Students have 1 week to accept or decline their SURP Award.